-Angioplasty (AN-jee-oh-plas-tee) is a procedure that’s used to open blocked or narrowed coronary (heart) arteries.
-Angioplasty can improve blood flow to the heart and relieve chest pain.
+Percutaneous coronary intervention (PCI), also known as coronary angioplasty, is a procedure that’s used to open blocked or narrowed coronary (heart) arteries.
+PCI can improve blood flow to the heart and relieve chest pain.
 Sometimes a small mesh tube called a stent is placed in the artery to keep it open after the procedure.

 Coronary artery bypass grafting (CABG) is a type of surgery.
-In CABG, arteries or veins from other areas in your body are used to bypass (that is, go around) your narrowed coronary arteries.
+In CABG, arteries or veins from other areas in your body are used to bypass or go around your narrowed coronary arteries.
 CABG can improve blood flow to your heart, relieve chest pain, and possibly prevent a heart attack.

 Bypass grafting also can be used for leg arteries.
 For this surgery, a healthy blood vessel is used to bypass a narrowed or blocked artery in one of the legs.
 The healthy blood vessel redirects blood around the blocked artery, improving blood flow to the leg.

-Carotid endarterectomy (END-ar-ter-EK-to-me) is surgery to remove plaque buildup from the carotid arteries in the neck.
+Carotid endarterectomy is a type of surgery to remove plaque buildup from the carotid arteries in the neck.
 This procedure restores blood flow to the brain, which can help prevent a stroke.